lHACKERMANl/csvToCalendar/README.md

 Note: Some columns like "MSK Format," "IZH Format," "Instructor," and "Record" can be left empty.

-    Run the application:

-    In the command line, navigate to the directory containing the application and execute the following command:

-    sh

     go run main.go

-    The application will prompt you to authorize access to Google Calendar and then load events from the data.csv file into your calendar.

 data.csv Signature